Own-Data-Privateer/hoardy-adb/README.md

 This resulted into every Android vendor now making their own vendor-specific phone-to-phone migration utilities, and a whole ecosystem of commercial apps that do what `adb backup` already does, but worse.

 This also resulted in usefulness of `adb backup` itself being reduced because in Android version 6 Google made automatic daily file-based backups that get uploaded to Google the default when you attach your phone to your Google account.
-So, most apps started to opt-out of those backups for privacy and security reasons -- which also started opting them out of being included in `adb backup` output, since `bmgr` and `bu` share most of the infrastructure.
+So, most apps started opting out of those backups for privacy and security reasons -- which also started opting them out of being included in `adb backup` output, since `bmgr` and `bu` share most of the infrastructure.
 Some of those apps now implement their own in-app backup buttons hidden away in the settings menu somewhere, but most do not.

 Yes, this is stupid, see [this discussion on StackOverflow](https://stackoverflow.com/questions/12648373/what-is-androidallowbackup).